ContainerOnAWS/.github/profile/README.md

 ## Objectives

-* Compare the differences among AWS container services and IaC tools with the sample code from infrastructure provisioning and deployment.
+* Compare the differences among AWS container services and IaC tools with the sample code from infrastructure provisioning to deployment.
 * The contents will help you to choose the right service for your environment.

 ## Container sample project repositories